alackles/CMSC-150-FT-23/_pages/notes/w2/lab-errors.md

 We'll do this by playing a game called **error bingo**.
 You'll each get a Bingo card by following the link below.
 This lists 24 possible errors you could see.

 Your goal is to make a Bingo (5 across, down, or diagonal) by **generating each of these errors on your computer**.
+Create a file named `Lab.java`.
+This is your playground for error generation.
+Add things, remove things, try to make problems!

-Once you generate one, check it off on the bingo board.
+Once you generate an error, check it off on the bingo board.
 For repeated values, you have to generate those errors in _different ways_.

 If a single compilation or run generates multiple errors, you can check multiple boxes.